A large vigorous sport fish found in the western Atlantic from New England to Brazil.

 No conclusive explanation was ever found as to the cause of her loss.
 Postwar analysis of Japanese records provide several clues but no positive confirmation.

-Amberjack won three battle stars for her World War II service.
+Amberjack was awarded three battle stars for her World War II service.